 - Food Safety Preventive Controls Alliance (FSPCA) - The Food Safety Preventive Controls Alliance (FSPCA) is a broad-based public private alliance consisting of key industry, academic and government stakeholders whose mission is to support safe food production by developing a nationwide core curriculum, training and outreach programs to assist companies producing human and animal food in complying with the preventive controls regulations that will be part of the Food Safety Modernization Act (FSMA).

-- Food and Beverage Manufacturing Experts – David Allard is the Food and Process Specialist for MMEC, with more than 25 years of experience.
-As a FSPCA certified Preventive Controls Qualified Individual (PCQI), he can provide you with one-on-one guidance on food safety compliance, as well as consulting on all aspects of manufacturing operations.
-As part of the MEP National Network, food and beverage manufacturers in Montana also have access to a number of other expert resources throughout the Pacific northwest and across the country.
+- Food and Beverage Manufacturing Experts – As part of the MEP National Network, food and beverage manufacturers in Montana also have access to a number of other expert resources throughout the Pacific northwest and across the country.
 Download the flyer for information on additional services available.

-- Food Safety Classes – Go to our event calendar for upcoming classes on key topics, such as creating a Hazard Analysis and Critical Control Points (HACCP) plan, understanding and applying the Current Good Manufacturing Practices (cGMPs) or becoming a Preventive Controls Qualified Individual (PCQI).
+- Food Safety Classes – Scroll down or click here for our calendar of upcoming food safety trainings.
+Public classes are offered on a regular basis on key topics, such as creating a Hazard Analysis and Critical Control Points (HACCP) plan, understanding and applying the Current Good Manufacturing Practices (cGMPs) or becoming a Preventive Controls Qualified Individual (PCQI).
 Download the flyer or see our Training Services page for information on other training and certification classes available on demand.